scokobro/professional-identity/profIdent-draft1.md

 ### The Broadcast Act ### {-}

 Identified by Kaye as an obvious political pressure point.
 Takaichi Sanae statements during 2015/6.

 Kaye suggests some third party regulator equivalent to the US Federal Communications Commission(FCC).
-Such a body, the Radio Regulatory Commission (RRC), did exist for just over one year during the period between the passing of the Broadcast Act and the end of the US occupation; the body's two most significant acts were to grant a broadcast licence to Japan's first commercial broadcaster, Nippon TV, and then to dissolve itself, returning control of broadcasting to a ministry (at that time the Ministry of Posts, _Yūsei-shō_).[@Ito:2010a, Ch2] So, while there is a precedent for such a body, it is not altogether a promising one.
+Such a body, the Radio Regulatory Commission (RRC), did exist for just over one year during the period between the passing of the Broadcast Act and the end of the US occupation; the body's two most significant acts were to grant a broadcast licence to Japan's first commercial broadcaster, Nippon TV, and then to dissolve itself, returning control of broadcasting to a ministry (at that time the Ministry of Posts, _Yūsei-shō_).[@Ito:2010, 41] So, while there is a precedent for such a body, it is not an altogether  promising one.

 What are the problems with the Broadcast Act?

-According to arguments put forward in _Hōsō Ripōto_ the government may not actually be able to use the Broadcast Act in this way.(HR 263+64)

 Article four is divided into two sections, the first deals with programming content, the second with encouraging broadcasters to provide services for the visually impaired.
 It is the first section (see below) which Kaye refers to.